anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 To utilize the EST server endpoints on the domain registrar, the registrar-agent will act as client toward the registrar.

 The registrar-agent also acts as a client when communicating with a pledge in responder mode.
-Here, TLS with server-side, certificate-based authentication is not directly applicable, as the pledge only possesses an IDevID certificate.
+Here, TLS with server-side, certificate-based authentication is only optionally supported.
-First, the IDevID does not contain any anchor for which any kind of {{?RFC6125}} validation can be done.
-Second, the registrar-agent may not be aware of manufacturer trust anchors to validate the IDevIDs.
-Finally, IDevIDs do not typically set Extended Key Usage (EKU) for TLS WWW Server authentication.

-The inability to effectively do TLS in responder mode is one reason for relying on object security at the application layer.
+If TLS is optionally used between the registrar-agent and the pledge, the registrar-agent needs to identify the pledge based on its product serial number rather than the hostname as this is not set in an IDevID certificate.

-Another reason is the support for alternative transports for which TLS may not be available, e.g., Bluetooth or NFC.
+BRSKI-PRM is designed to rely on object security to support also for alternative transports for which TLS may not be available, e.g., Bluetooth or NFC.
-Therefore, BRSKI-PRM relies on an additional signature wrapping of the exchanged data objects involving the registrar-agent for transport.
+This is achieved through an additional signature wrapping of the exchanged data objects involving the registrar-agent for transport.

 To utilize EST {{RFC7030}} for enrollment, the domain registrar must perform the pre-processing of this wrapping signature before actually using EST as defined in {{RFC7030}}.

 There may be pledges which can support both modes, initiator and responder mode.